gtergeomatica/mobile_GIS/README.md

 * all required files to create an on-line documentation using Read the Docs (for more details about how to manage RTD file see https://github.com/gtergeomatica/template_RTD)

-* a sub-folder named **data** which contains sample data to be used for testing the mobile app.
+* a sub-folder named **dati** which contains sample data to be used for testing the mobile app.

 TASK
 ------
-Testing three different GIS mobile App (Android) strictly related to QGIS (https://qgis.org/en/site/forusers/download.html --> Apps for mobile and tablet).
+Testing three different GIS mobile App (Android) strictly related to QGIS (https://qgis.org/en/site/forusers/download.html --> *Apps for mobile and tablet*).
 These App allow to take advantage of the main QGIS functionalities during surveys in the field.
 These App are:

 * **Qfield** https://qfield.org/
 * **Input** https://inputapp.io/